 The Oration will be followed by a conversation between Professor Mariana Mazzucato and David Thodey AO, who is chairing the independent review of the Australian Public Service.
 The conversation will be moderated byLaura Tingle, ABC 7:30’s political correspondent.

 Mariana is also the Founder and Director of the University College London’s (UCL) Institute for Innovation and Public Purpose (IIPP).
 Her keynote speech will touch on her thought-provoking new book The Value of Everything which looks at the way economic value has been determined and how this has blurred the lines between wealth creation and wealth extraction.
 Her previous book, The Entrepreneurial State, focused on the need to develop new frameworks to understand the role of the state in economic growth, and was on the 2013 Books of the Year list of the Financial Times.

 Mariana is the winner of the 2014 New Statesman SPERI Prize in Political Economy, the 2015 Hans-Matthöfer-Preis, and the 2018 Leontief Prize for Advancing the Frontiers of Economic Thought.
 She was named as one of the ‘three most important thinkers about innovation‘ by the New Republic.

 CPD’s annual oration has been named in honour of John Menadue AO, CPD’s founding Chairperson, in recognition of John’s contribution to public policy in Australia and to CPD.
 John served as Secretary of the Department of Prime Minister and Cabinet under Prime Ministers Gough Whitlam and Malcolm Fraser, was Australia’s Ambassador to Japan and held senior roles in the business community.
 He remains a CPD fellow.

 11.30am – 2pm

-To help answer this question, we’ll hear from two experts on trade and climate change issues:
+To kick-off the roundtable discussion, we’ll hear from three experts on energy and climate issues: